Skip to Content

 18. Mt Pauanui Track

 The views from the top are epic (you can see Pauanui and Tairua, and Coromandel Forest Park from this prime vantage point).
-In fact, it’s the very same view from the top of the Mt Paku Summit track – which is direct across from Mt Pauanui.
+In fact, it’s the very same view from the top of the Mt Paku Summit track, which is directly across from Mt Pauanui.
 Therefore I recommend only doing one of the two hikes.

 The track starts from the end of Pauanui Beach Road, or alternatively, you can start at Cave Bay, which is a slightly easier climb but still challenging.
 It will take about 2 hours to complete Mt Pauanui Track.